Opposing the EU’s Assault on the Nation State…Biographical

 WOLFE TONE SOCIETY

-The abuses of civil liberties in Northern Ireland was Coughlan’s particular political interest in the 1960s and reflected his continual contact with Desmond Greaves and the Connolly Association in Britain, as well as Greaves’s personal interaction in turn with Messrs Goulding, Garland and MacGiolla amongst the Republicans, and with Betty Sinclair, full-time secretary of the Belfast Trades Council, and other Northern Trade Unionists, who were mostly communists but who came from Protestant background and were among the few from that community who were willing to champion Catholic/nationalist grievances at the time.
-The politicizing Republicans and the Northern Trade Unionists were the two principal political elements that came together to establish the NICRA in 1967.
-A few independent Northern nationalist activists were also involved.
+The lack of civil liberties in Northern Ireland was Coughlan’s particular political interest in the 1960s.
+This reflected his continual contact with Desmond Greaves and the Connolly Association in Britain, as well as Greaves’s interaction in turn with Messrs Goulding, Garland and MacGiolla amongst the Republicans, and with Betty Sinclair, full-time secretary of the Belfast Trades Council, and other Northern Ireland Trade Unionists.
+The latter were mostly communists, but of Protestant background, and were among the few from that community who were willing to champion Catholic/nationalist grievances at the time.
+The politicizing Republicans and these Northern Ireland Trade Unionists were the two principal political elements that came together to establish the Northern Ireland Civil Rights Association in 1967.
+A few independent Northern nationalists were also involved.

-In later life Coughlan regretted that instead of seeking to encourage the politicisation of the Republican Movement in the 1960s – although he regarded that as a broadly positive development – he did not concentrate his political efforts on seeking to make the Irish Labour Party and Labour Movement republican, something which James Connolly had sought to do in his day, which Desmond Greaves had advocated the desirability of, and which he considered with hindsight would probably have achieved more politically fruitful long-term results.
-He holds the view that Labour’s “anti-national” tradition and its opportunistic desire on several occasions to get into government office with Fine Gael at all costs, so reviving that party in government and enabling Fianna Fail to revive in opposition, have been primarily responsible for bringing Labour to its current pitiful state in Irish politics.
+In later life Coughlan regretted that instead of seeking to encourage the politicisation of the Republican Movement in the 1960s – although he regarded that as a broadly positive development – he did not concentrate his political efforts on seeking to make the Irish Labour Movement and Labour Party republican, something which James Connolly had sought to do in his day, which Desmond Greaves had consistently advocated the desirability of, and which he considered with hindsight would probably have achieved more politically fruitful long-term results.
+He held the view that the Irish Labour Party’s “anti-national” tradition and its opportunistic desire on several occasions to get into government office with Fine Gael at all costs, so reviving that party in government and enabling Fianna Fail to revive in opposition, have been primarily responsible for bringing Labour to its current pitiful state in Irish politics.
+Although he acted as Dublin correspondent of the “Irish Democrat” in the decades following his going to work in Dublin, Coughlan followed an independent political course over that time.
+He never discussed or concerted his political activity in Ireland with Desmond Greaves or any other external source.

 EU OPPONENT